National Defense Authorization Act for Fiscal Year 2018: House vote

 H.R.
 2810, the version of the NDAA 2018 which was reported by the House Armed Services Committee, was passed by the House of Representatives on 14 July 2017 in a 344–81 vote.

 Senate vote

 The Senate Armed Services Committee reported its version of the NDAA 2018 bill, S. 1519, on 10 July.
 The text of S. 1519 was substituted for the House-passed text of H.R.
 2810, and Senate passed an amended version of H.R.
 2810 on 18 September in an 89–8 vote.

 Presidential signature

 President Donald Trump signed the NDAA 2018 on 12 December 2017.

 Sections of the Act

 Supply chain security

 Section 807 relates to the need to enhance supply chain security in relation to defense supplies, and directs the Secretary of Defense to integrate supply chain risk management into acquisition decision making, and to co-ordinate with interagency, industrial and international partners as necessary to support a government-wide approach to supply chain risk.

+Procurement of commercial items

+Section 846 allows for a program of online purchasing for commercially available products, using online marketplaces.
+The Act refers to "commercial e-commerce portals ... that are widely used in the private sector", with commentators noting that the legislators had sites in mind such as "Amazon, Staples, and Grainger".
+Initial "proof of concept" contracts were awarded to Amazon Business, Fisher Scientific and Overstock Government in June 2020.